determined-ai/determined/docs/manage/users-remote.rst

 Set the Groups Claim Name Option
 ================================

-Determined receives OIDC claims via a JSON Web Token (JWT) that you send from your IdP.
+Determined receives OIDC and SAML claims via a JSON Web Token (JWT) that you send from your IdP.
 If there is a group that does not already exist in Determined, then the system creates the group.

 To enable group membership synchronization: